 Pretax and Roth contributions made pursuant to participant election deferrals are permitted in whole percentages from 1% to 80% of the participant's compensation, subject to limits established by law.
-Participants who are projected to be age 50 or older by the end of the taxable year are permitted to make catch-up contributions.
+Participants who will be age 50 or older by the end of the Plan year are permitted to make catch-up contributions.
 Participants may also make rollover contributions to the Plan from other qualified plans.

-Prior to January 1, 2018, the Company contributed 25% up to the participant's first 6% of base pre-tax annual compensation that each eligible participant contributed to the Plan.
-Effective January 1, 2018, the Company increased the match to 50% of the participant's elective deferrals, up to the first 6% of the participant's pre-tax compensation for each pay period.
-Fifty percent of the match is in Company stock, which is purchased in the open market by Fidelity and immediately deposited into the participant's 401(k) account.
+The Company matches half of the participant's elective deferrals, up to the first 6% of the participant's pre-tax compensation for each pay period.
+Half of the match is in Company stock, which is purchased in the open market by Fidelity Management Trust Company ("Fidelity") and immediately deposited into the participant's 401(k) account.

-The Company may make discretionary nonelective contributions at the discretion of the Board of Directors.
-No discretionary employer contributions were made during the year ended December 31, 2018.
+The Company may make discretionary nonelective contributions at the discretion of the Company's Board of Directors.
+No discretionary employer contributions were made during the year ended December 31, 2019.

-Participants' Accounts
+Participants' 401(k) Accounts

 Participants' accounts are credited with their contributions, employer matching contributions, discretionary employer contributions, and an allocation of Plan earnings or losses, and charged with an allocation of administrative expenses.
 Allocations are based on each participant's eligible compensation or account balance, as defined by the Plan.
-The benefit to which a participant is entitled to is the benefit which can be provided from the participant's vested account.
+The benefit to which a participant is entitled is the benefit which can be provided from the participant's vested account.